paulinaczheng/twitter_flu_tracking/README.md

 ![header](images/process_diagram.png)

 ## Data Sources
+### Database
+A PostgreSQL database was built, using SQLAlchemy to construct the schema.

 ### Twitter
+Historical tweet IDs were 'hydrated' by feeding in those IDs into the Twitter API and retrieving associated information.
+These tweets were then filtered (using keywords such as 'flu' and 'influenza') and only relevant tweets were stored in a PostGres database.
+Tweets from October 2016 to August 2018 were hydrated.
+More than 5 million historical tweets containing any of the specified keywords were identified.

+Relevant live tweets were also stored in the PostGres database as they occurred.

 ### CDC
+CDC data on influenza-related visits were taken from the CDC website.
+For the purposes of this project, CDC data was

 ## Visualizations
 All visualizations were presented on a Flask app, using Dash as an interactive interface.